evgafanboi/NT213.P12.ANTT/docs/API.md

   - `400 Bad Request`: Invalid registration information.
   - `500 Internal Server Error`: Server error.

-### Verify User Registration
+### Verify User Registration/2FA
 - **Endpoint**: `/auth/verify`
 - **Method**: `POST`
-- **Description**: Verify the user registration by entering the verification code received in the user's email.
+- **Description**: Verify the user registration or 2FA by entering the verification code received in the user's email.
+This endpoint is used for both registration verification and login 2FA.
 - **Request Body**:
   ```json
   {